Time as a Control Dimension in Robot Learning

 \begin{FPfigure}

-{ \textbf{Time awareness improves stability and robustness to unseen dynamics.} \textbf{(A)} With more time available, the time-aware policy adopts cautious behaviors that (i) mitigate sim-to-real gaps (e.g., cube dynamics differences), (ii) generalize to unseen scenarios such as more granular media (40 $\times$ more) than in the training, (iii) avoid aggressive motions hitting controller limits, and (iv) reduce manipulation noise across all activities. \textbf{(B)-(D)} Zero-shot generalization tests in simulation.
-For granular media pouring, both vanilla and time-aware policies trained on one bean were zero-shot evaluated on 40 beans.
-The baseline policy poured aggressively, causing substantial spillage, while the time-aware policy adjusted its behavior according to the scheduled time, pouring carefully to ensure success.
-For drawer opening, both policies trained on empty drawers were evaluated under two physical property changes.
-With increased friction, the baseline policy repeatedly slipped and failed to recover, while the time-aware policy adapted by grasping firmly and pulling slowly.
-With added weight, the time-aware policy again demonstrated careful manipulation with fewer slips and strong recovery ability. \textbf{(E)} The time-aware policy consistently outperforms the baseline across all time ratios.
-No single time ratio achieves high success across tasks, indicating that neither purely aggressive nor purely conservative behavior handles task variations effectively.
-Adjustable time ratios enable the time-aware policy to maintain success under dynamic variations. } \end{FPfigure}
+{ \textbf{Time awareness improves stability and robustness to unseen dynamics.} \textbf{(A)} With more time available, the time-aware policy adopts cautious behaviors that (i) mitigate sim-to-real gaps, (ii) generalize to unseen scenarios such as 40$\times$ more granular media than used during training, (iii) avoid aggressive motions that hit controller limits, and (iv) reduce manipulation noise. \textbf{(B)--(D)} Zero-shot generalization tests in simulation.
+For granular pouring, both policies were trained on one particle and evaluated on 40; the baseline remained aggressive and spilled substantially, whereas the time-aware policy slowed down appropriately.
+For drawer opening, both policies were trained on an empty drawer and tested under increased friction or added weight.
+The baseline slipped and failed repeatedly, whereas the time-aware policy adapted by grasping more firmly and pulling more carefully. \textbf{(E)} The time-aware policy outperforms the baseline across time ratios.
+No single fixed temporal regime performs best across tasks, indicating that neither purely aggressive nor purely conservative behavior is sufficient. } \end{FPfigure}

-For the drawer-opening task, we examined two additional perturbations that often occur in deployment.
-First, we increased the cabinet’s joint friction to simulate unmodeled resistance.
-The vanilla policy repeatedly slipped during grasp due to its aggressive pulling, which leads to repeated failures (Fig.~\ref{fig:Exp2_stability}(C) and Movie S5).
-In contrast, the time-policy effectively used the additional given time to adapt its pulling behavior by maintaining firm grasp force and slower extension, and even recovered reliably after minor slips (Movie S5).
-Interestingly, intermediate time ratios of $0.3-0.7$ yielded the lowest performance, unlike in the granular pouring task, suggesting that each manipulation domain possesses distinct optimal temporal strategies.
+For drawer opening, we examined two additional perturbations that commonly arise in deployment.
+First, increasing cabinet friction induced repeated slip events in the vanilla policy due to aggressive pulling (Fig.~\ref{fig:Exp2_stability}(C), Movie~S5).
+The time-aware policy instead used the extra time to maintain stronger grasp force and slower extension, and it could recover from minor slips.
+Interestingly, intermediate time ratios between $0.3$ and $0.7$ yielded the lowest performance in this task (Fig.~\ref{fig:Exp2_stability}(E)), unlike granular pouring, indicating that optimal temporal strategies depend on the manipulation domain.
+Second, increasing drawer weight again caused the time-aware policy to outperform the baseline by executing careful, progressive pulls and recovering from transient slip events (Fig.~\ref{fig:Exp2_stability}(D), Movie~S5).
+In both cases, the time ratio acted as an implicit regulator of contact stability.